iskaiya/git-demo/README.md

-"# Git Demo Project This is a demo repository to practice Git commands, branching, and merging."
+# Git Demo Project This is a demo repository to practice Git commands, branches, and merging.

-Additional content added by Eujen Gonzales
-Additional content added by Gale Agasino
-Additional content added by Cyrus Silvor
-Additional content added by Cielo Dela Cruz
+This is my second update to test commints.